 Have your dog sit at your left side and bring the treat or toy to his nose.
 Let him sniff it, and maybe even have a nibble.
 You want him to be very interested in what you have.
 If he’s not, then choose a different treat or toy.

 The timing of the reward is a critically important step in the “watch” command.
 You must get that treat or toy to him as he’s watching you!
-If you’re moving the reward towards him and he gets distracted and looks away, refocus him on the food by bringing it to his nose, and bring it back up to your face.
+If you’re moving the reward towards him and he gets distracted and looks away, move the food/toy away again, and wait for him to make eye contact with you before rewarding.
 If you give him the food while he’s looking away, you’ll have a dog that learns that “watch” means look anywhere but at you.